S-1 Registration Statements

 When filing an S-1 registration statement a company must, in most cases, have an existing shareholder base of roughly 35 individuals who are unaffiliated with the business.
 If a company does not have 35 shareholders at the time of filing an S-1 there are several paths that can be taken.
 The most common route is through a Regulation D (506) offering.
 Known as a 506 offering, or "Reg.
 D offering", this allows a company to sell restricted securities to individuals after filing a form D with the SEC.
 At the point when the company acquires around 35 or so shareholders they can then file the S-1, which in turn converts these previously sold restricted shares of stock to free trading shares that can be sold to whomever.
 This process offers liquidity and a clear and concise exit strategy to investors.

-Usually this process takes between Four to Six months, but can be either higher or lower depending on the size of the company.
+Usually this process takes between two to four months, but can be either higher or lower depending on the size of the company.
 However, a company need not wait for this process to be fully complete in order to take additional action.
 So long as the S-1 has been filed then the filing company can take the next steps to obtain a CUSIP number and ultimately land on the Over the Counter Market Place, (Pink Sheets), OTCBB or even NASDAQ if the company so qualifies.
 Audited financial statements would be required to be filed with the S-1 registration for the last two or three years by a PCAOB accountant.

 There are also many provisions that follow successful filing of an S-1 such as Blue Sky Laws and the qualifications that investors must meet to be able to buy any outstanding securities.
 Additionally, one cannot freely advertise these free trading securities to the general public.
 The filing of an S-1 Registration Statement is a costly endeavor, but more than anything else it is an investment.
 It may be slow to fruition, considering the full process can take up to a full year, but it provides companies the ability to gain all important free trading stock and it also allows said companies to come one step closer to being able to trade on the Over the Counter Market Place, OTCBB or any other market.